supaflyENJOY/DynamicsDocs/docs/Patients/EpisodeOfCare.md

 ## Create an Episode of Care

 To create a new Episode of Care, click 'New Episode of Care' on the Episode of Care subgrid (on a Patient Contact Form).
-This will open the New Episode of Care Quick Create.
+This will open the New Episode of Care Quick Create form.

 **Episode of Care Information**
 - *Patient*- The Patient field is prepopulated with the Patient you are navigating from and cannot be edited.
-- *Period Start Date* - The Period Start Date cannot be after the Period End Date.
+- *Period Start Date* - Enter the start date.
+The Period Start Date cannot be after the Period End Date.
 - *Period End Date*
 - *Referring Provider* - The Contact who referred the patient for services.